-The Central Library accommodates the Library's Digital Library Services and Collections team, which provides services that support all libraries and customers.
-Services include the acquisition of collection items, along with the technical services related to cataloguing, processing and distribution of library materials, webbased services, social media and marketing.
+The Central Library accommodates the Library's Digital Library Services and Collections team as well as Processing and Material Handling teams, which provide services that support all libraries and customers.
+Services include the acquisition of collection items, along with the technical services related to cataloguing, processing and distribution of library materials, web-based services, social media and marketing.